Arthur J. Gallagher & Co.

 Arthur J. Gallagher & Co.
-(Gallagher) is an insurance brokerage and risk management services company based in Rolling Meadows, Illinois, a suburb of Chicago.
-The company provides insurance brokerage (86% of 2024 revenues) and risk management services (14% of 2024 revenues), which primarily includes processing of workers compensation and automobile insurance claims via the company's adjusters.
+(Gallagher) is an American insurance brokerage and risk management services company based in Rolling Meadows, Illinois, a suburb of Chicago.
+The company provides insurance brokerage services (87% of 2025 revenues) and risk management services (13% of 2025 revenues), the latter of which primarily includes the processing of workers compensation and automobile insurance claims through the company's adjusters.

 The company is ranked 367th on the Fortune 500 and 192nd on the Forbes Global 2000.

 Founded in 1927, the company ranks among the world's largest insurance brokers.

 History

 Early years

 The company that would become Gallagher was established in 1927 as an insurance agency by Arthur Gallagher in Chicago.

 In 1938, Gallagher contributed to the development of The Hartford Group’s Retrospective Rating Program, a plan designed to provide financial incentives to policyholders who maintained lower loss records.
 He also authored what is noted as Chicago’s first large-deductible fire insurance policy, issued to Bowman Dairy Co.
 At the time, both initiatives were regarded as innovative within the insurance industry.

 After World War II, in 1945, Arthur Gallagher’s three sons—Jim, Bob, and John—joined the business.

 In 1950, the company was formally incorporated, and each of the three sons was granted an equity stake in the firm.